blakethom8/cool-mint/docs/01-getting-started/01-introduction.md

 At its core, GenAI Launchpad is an architectural framework that provides:

-1. **Event-Driven Foundation**: Every interaction in your application flows through a consistent event pipeline:
+1. **Event-Driven Foundation**: Every interaction in your application flows through a consistent event workflow:
     - Events enter through FastAPI endpoints
     - Get persisted in PostgreSQL
     - Process through Celery workers